huntersarchives/huntersarchives/README.md

 ## Hi there 👋

+Hi there 👋

-My name is Hunter, I am a developer from PA.
+My name is Hunter, I am a iOS developer from PA.

-I currently work in IT at a school and I have a B.S. in Cybersecurity.
+I currently work in IT at a universityschool and I have a B.S. in Cybersecurity.

+I love to design and build applications for iOS.
+I mainly build in Swift and Xcode but I am familiar with other langauges like JavaScript, Python, and C# where I use TMUX + NVIM!

-I love game development and use Unity and C# for most my projects!
-I have also worked in Godot 4 and used GDScript and a little but of Unreal Engine with visual scripting.
+I really enjoy game development as well!
+Most of my 2D projects are created in Godot using GDScript.
+I also have experience working with Unity in C# and Unreal Engine with visual scripting for 3D projects.

-I also have experience in JavaScript, Python, and Swift!
+I am currently working on a project called **Kdropworld**!

 Some of my hobbies outside developing are:
   - Pickleball